 If I feel there’s a potential fit, I will contact you to arrange a face to face meeting.
 This may take a couple of weeks depending on our mutual schedules.

 If I feel there isn’t a good fit up front, based on your email, I’ll say so, and decline to meet.
 This can happen for many reasons.
-We do not generally get specific about why we’re saying no unless someone asks directly – just that we don’t feel that there will be a good fit.
+I do not generally get specific about why we’re saying no unless someone asks directly – just that I don’t feel that there will be a good fit.

 However, when we’ve declined to meet in the past, it’s generally been either because someone has clearly not read our information (or fully responded to the points in the introduction letter, especially the practical bits), or because there’s some practical aspect where we just can’t offer what someone needs.